WordPress MU 2.6 beta 1 is out

 User Enabled Plugins

 Plugins that users are allowed to enable/disable for themselves are placed in the standard plugins directory.
-This would include many of the standard plugin’s that are already available for Wordpress.
-If your plugin will reside here, you can probably follow the standard Wordpress plugin development instructions on the codex.
+This would include many of the standard plugin’s that are already available for WordPress.
+If your plugin will reside here, you can probably follow the standard WordPress plugin development instructions on the codex.

 Site Admins